The Redundancy Porsche Man, Andrew Blair, was on Dubai Eye radio this morning, interviewed by Jess and our blogger pal Alexander.

 Porche redundancy dubai

-redundant project manager dubai porsche
+redundant project manager dubai porsche...and so on.

 By the way, 'porsche redundant dubai Andrew Blair' came from someone in Skopje, Macedonia.